The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 12. Inventory

-If your inventory is low or the purchase cannot be completed in a timely manner due to delivery difficulties, the requirements of Amazon are not met.
-The consequences are quite simple – purchases go to your competitor and you lose the BuyBox.
-If the sale is canceled due to low inventory, your cancellation rate before order fulfillment increases and the buyer is likely to give you negative feedback.
-Both lower the seller rating and thus also the chances of placement in the BuyBox.
+If your inventory is low or the purchase cannot be completed in a timely manner due to delivery difficulties, Amazon’s requirements are not met.
+The consequences are quite simple – purchases go to your competitor, and you lose the BuyBox.
+If sales are even canceled due to low inventory, your cancellation rate before order fulfillment increases, and the buyer is likely to give you negative feedback.
+Both of these lower the seller rating and thus also the chances of placement in the BuyBox.

 Every customer is unique, and they should feel that way.
-Address them by name and sign with yours as well.
+Address them by name and sign off with yours as well.
 Engage with the customer history so they know their concern is important and taken seriously.
-If you are also operating internationally with your products, offer the finishing touch and inform them about customs and return policies, exchange rates, and delivery times.
+If you are also operating internationally with your products, add the finishing touch by informing them about customs and return policies, exchange rates, and delivery times.

 You know the recurring issues with an order or when using your items.
-Act proactively and answer all questions about your products already on the detail page – this minimizes your support workload.
+Act proactively and answer all questions about your products right on the detail page – this minimizes your support volume.
 Give the buyer confidence in selecting your items by providing all necessary information about the product.

-In 2020, Amazon introduced the rate of invoice discrepancies as a new metric.
+In 2020, Amazon introduced the rate of invoice deficiencies as a new metric.
 This refers exclusively to orders from business customers and describes the percentage of orders for which no invoice was provided in a timely manner.
-All invoices that arrive by midnight of the first business day after the day the shipment was confirmed are considered to be provided in a timely manner.
+Invoices are considered to be provided in a timely manner if they arrive by midnight of the first business day after the day the shipment was confirmed.

-Rate of invoice discrepancies in % = (Number of orders with late or missing invoice / Total number of orders from business customers) * 100
+Rate of Invoice Deficiencies in % = (Number of Orders with Late or Missing Invoice / Total Number of Orders from Business Customers) * 100

 This metric is currently relevant for Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.it, and Amazon.es and must not exceed a value of 5%, otherwise, account suspension is imminent.
 To win the BuyBox, the value should ideally be at 0%.